Scotopic vision

-In the study of visual perception, scotopic vision (or scotopia) is the vision of the eye under low-light conditions.
+In vision science, scotopic vision or scotopia is the visual perception of the eyes under low-light conditions.
 The term comes from the Greek skotos, meaning 'darkness', and -opia, meaning 'a condition of sight'.
 In the human eye, cone cells are nonfunctional in low visible light.
 Scotopic vision is produced exclusively through rod cells, which are most sensitive to wavelengths of around 498 nm (blue-green) and are insensitive to wavelengths longer than about 640 nm.
 Under scotopic conditions, light incident on the retina is not encoded in terms of the spectral power distribution.
-Higher visual perception occurs under scotopic vision than it does under photopic vision.
+Higher visual perception occurs under scotopic vision as it does under photopic vision.

 Retinal circuitry

 Of the two types of photoreceptor cells in the retina, rods dominate scotopic vision.
 This dominance is due to the increased sensitivity of the photopigment molecule expressed in rods, as opposed to those in cones.
 Rods signal light increments to rod bipolar cells which, unlike most types of bipolar cells, do not form direct connections with retinal ganglion cells – the output neurons of the retina.
 Instead, two types of amacrine cell – AII and A17 – allow lateral information flow from rod bipolar cells to cone bipolar cells, which in turn contact ganglion cells.
 Thus, rod signals, mediated by amacrine cells, dominate scotopic vision.